I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Lisa Deresti Betik, illustrated by Josh Holinaty

 An informative, engaging primer on what happens after dark for humans, animals, plants, and the night sky, answering questions such as why do we sleep?
 Why do stars twinkle?
 Why are some animals nocturnal?
 And what do plants do at night?
 Published by Kids Can Press, 2020.
+Designed by Barb Kelly.

 “Illuminating insights for nocturnal naturalists.” —Kirkus Reviews